Vietnam.vn - Nền tảng quảng bá Việt Nam

 In fact, many businesses often buy agricultural products from farmers without VAT invoices.
 In this case, if a detailed and accurate list is prepared, the tax authority may accept it as a reasonable expense when calculating corporate income tax (CIT).

 However, Mr. Hong warned that businesses should not take advantage of this to inflate costs.
 If they buy large quantities of goods from businesses without invoices and then declare that they are from farmers, the tax authorities will not accept it.
-Those costs will be excluded from reasonable costs when calculating corporate income tax.
+Those costs will be excluded from the reasonable costs when calculating corporate income tax.

-In response to the new requirements of the Law, Mr. Hong recommended that businesses should switch to electronic payment methods such as bank transfers, credit cards or digital payment platforms to ensure conditions for VAT deduction.
+In response to the new requirements of the Law, Mr. Hong recommended that businesses should switch to electronic payment methods such as bank transfers, credit cards or through digital payment platforms to ensure conditions for VAT deduction.

 Along with that, businesses need to proactively store all invoices and payment documents to avoid risks in case of tax inspection or audit.